oroinc/documentation/user/back-office/reports-segments/segments.rst

    a) Fill in the segment name.

-   #) *Optionally*, add a **Description** to help you and other users to understand the purpose or peculiarities of the segment in the future.
+   #) *Optionally*, add a **Description** to help you and other users understand the segment's purpose or peculiarities in the future.

-   #) Select the main entity that segment should look up.
+   #) Select the primary entity that segment should look up.

-   #) Select the segment type from the list. **Dynamic** segments are updated as soon as any changes have taken place in the system. **Manual** segments are updated only following the manual refresh action when viewing the segment details.
+   #) Select the segment type from the list. **Dynamic** segments are updated as soon as any changes have occurred in the system. **Manual** segments are updated only following the manual refresh action when viewing the segment details.

    #) Optionally, specify the records limit.
 The segment shows the first X results in case the limit is provided.